mbernhard7/ToDoList/docs/design.md

 We then drafted some mockups for our signup/signin pages.

 At first, we thought it would be best to give users the ability to sign up or sign in on the same page.
-The mockup of this idea is the following:
+The mockup of this idea was the following:

 ![NoTasks](./images/screenshots/signupdraft.jpg)